JLVD1517/secdev-urban-preparedness-dashboard/secdev-application/README.md

   - This variable sets the base url for other rest endpoints called in the application.

 ### The `./src/configuration` directory.
 For a detailed explanation of the configurations available see the `config` file at the root of the [configuration directory](./src/configuration)

-### The `./src/About.tsx` file.
+### The `./src/components/About.tsx` file.
 This React component contains the code for landing page.
 The page content is currently written as generic _Lorem Ipsum_ boilerplate text.

+### The `./src/components/Groups.tsx` file.
+This React component contains the code for info page displayed on the '/groups' route.
+The page content currently written as generic _Lorem Ipsum_ boilerplate text.

-### The `./src/Info.tsx` file.
+### The `./src/components/Events.tsx` file.

-This React component contains the code for info page displayed on the '/info' route.
+This React component contains the code for info page displayed on the '/events' route.
 The page content currently written as generic _Lorem Ipsum_ boilerplate text.

 ### Favicon
 The favicon can be updated by replacing the `favicon.ico` file in the `./public` directory.

 # React App General Information and Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts